gistya/properties/0XXX-compositional-init.md

 - not the same type as the value being paired with it
 - non-existent

-The only drawback to the initial PR implementing this proposal is that immutability under compositional init requires using `private(set) var` on any properties that are to be represented within init compositions.
-Since WritableKeyPaths are pointers under the hood, they cannot currently be used inside an init method on any member of `self` unless that member is already initialized.
-So, while keypaths to uninitialized `let` variables are considered Writable by the compiler, bizarrely, they cannot actually be used for writing.
-I hope this is just a bug, and the core team would be amenable to fixing it.

-Otherwise, we may just look on the bright side: since compositional init is opt-in at the type level, we might feel it should be opt-in at the property level, too.
-Under the initial PR, it effectively is, since a property can `opt-out` by being a `let` or being a `private(set) var` with a default value.

 ## Detailed design

 This proposal introduces the following protocols: